 I have also a completed an Integrative Diploma in Counselling which means I use a number of well know approaches in my work.
 These include the Person Centred approach (PC), Transactional Analysis (TA) and Cognitive Behavioral Therapy (CBT).

-I also use mindfulness techniques to help support a person’s well being and use mediation myself to help me become more aware of the present moment and to relax and enjoy some quiet time.
+I also use mindfulness and meditation techniques to help support a person become more aware of the present moment and to relax and enjoy some 'being' time.

-I have recently worked in Oxfordshire schools as a counsellor and co-ordinator as well as having my own personal practice at home which is on the outskirts of Didcot in Oxfordshire.
+I have recently worked in Oxfordshire schools as a counsellor and co-ordinator as well as running my Private Practice (Great Western Counselling and Psychotherapy) which is on the outskirts of Didcot in Oxfordshire.